Virtual Resources to Support Health and Well-Being

 - Be sure to take advantage of our wellness partners, IMPACT and Be Well Solutions, who are committed to supporting your physical and emotional well-being, even in this time of safe social distancing.
 See how by clicking here.

-- Access live and recorded yoga and strength training sessions led by Stacie Humm, KSU Stark Recreation Programs and Facility Manager, via Stark Rec Center’s Facebook page.
-Simply click on the video in a post to view a recorded workout and/or watch for updates to join a live session.
+- Access recorded yoga and strength training sessions led by Stacie Humm, KSU Stark Recreation Programs and Facility Manager, via Stark Rec Center’s Facebook page.
+Simply click on the video in a post to view a recorded workout.

-- The Peloton App and Fitbit Premium are currently offering a 90-day free trial.
+- The Peloton App is currently offering a 30-day free trial.
+Fitbit Premium is currently offering a 90-day free trial.
 Both boast expansive libraries of workouts

 - ACE Exercise Library - Learn proper form and build your own workout routines.
 Filter exercises by body part, experience level, and available equipment.
 Check out their Top 25 At-Home Exercises and this 20-Minute At-Home Bodyweight Circuit

 - FitnessBlender– Search over 500 free workouts by length, difficulty, training type, muscles used, calorie burn & more